-Do you have a lecturer that goes above and beyond what you would expect from them and therefore makes a real difference to you student experience?
+Do you have a lecturer that goes above and beyond what you would expect from them?
+Or, someone who makes a real difference to your student experience?
 Or do they give great feedback on assessments that stands out from everything else you have received?
 Is their method of teaching creative and innovative in comparison to your other classes?
 Or are they overall an inspiration to yourself and/or others?
 If any of the above applies to any of the staff you deal with (academic and non-academic) please take five minutes and nominate them for one of our Student Led Teaching Awards!

 Most Inspirational Teaching

 There are three awards available in this category.
 In this category we are looking for an engaging and inspirational teacher who has drawn the best out of their students.
 We are looking for someone who has maximised the academic potential of individuals through the care, dedication and inspiration they bring to their teaching.

 “Innovation means first different, then better.
 That is, innovating is a fundamentally different way of doing things that result in considerably better, and perhaps different, outcomes.”
 The winner of this award will be someone who has used new and inventive methods of teaching in order to engage and heighten students’ education.
 For example, an individual who has focused on innovative ways of carrying out lab work, studio based teaching, seminars etc. or someone who teaches their lectures in an exciting way you’ve never seen before.
 We are looking for someone who has moved away from the standard lecture or tutorial format and provides something different and exciting that supports your learning.